SoftwareAG/c8y-docs/content/concepts/domain-model-bundle/events.md

 layout: redirect
 ---

-Events are used to pass real-time information through Cumulocity.
+Events are used to pass real-time information through Cumulocity IoT.

 Events come in three types:

--   A base event signals when something happens.
+-   A **base event** signals when something happens.
 An event can be triggered when a switch is switched on or off.

--   An alarm signals an event that requires manual action, for example, when a meter has been tampered with or the temperature of a fridge increases above a particular threshold.
+-   An **alarm** signals an event that requires manual action, for example, when a meter has been tampered with or the temperature of a fridge increases above a particular threshold.

--   An audit log stores events that are security-relevant and should be stored for auditing.
+-   An **audit log** stores events that are security-relevant and should be stored for auditing.
 For example, an audit log should be generated when a user logs into a gateway.

 An event has one specific type (as specified in its naming convention), a time when the event occurred and a text to describe the event.
 An event refers to a source managed object in the inventory.
 This is an example of an event: